namidaco/namida/README.md

 - you gonna find decent amount of options/customizations in the settings and inside dialogs so make sure to check them out.

 # Video Integration
-- Namida is capable of playing videos related to the music, video can be found either locally or fetched from youtube
+- For Local Library, Namida is capable of playing videos related to the music, Video can be found either locally or fetched from youtube
 <details>
-<summary>how locally?</summary>
+<summary>How locally?</summary>
 typically looks (inside the folders you specificed) for any matching title, matching goes as following:
 <br>
 -- Alan walker - Faded.m4a